halfhp/androidplot/docs/piechart.md

 ```

 # Segment Orientation
-Each `Segment` is drawn clockwise in order it was added to the `PieChart` beginning from `startDegs`
+Each `Segment` is drawn in the order it was added to the `PieChart` clockwise from `startDegs`
-which is set by default set to 0.
+which by default is 0.

 ![image](images/pie_orientation.png)

-Using the image above, to make the first `Segment` (Segment0 above) to occupy the Northeast quadrant
+Using the image above, to move Segment0 to the Northeast quadrant
 of the pie (currently occupied by Segment3) `startDeg` should be set to 90:

 ```java